 Where to Stay:

 Corte 1321: Our lodging partner Corte 1321 is a lovely local option for a boutique B&B in the San Polo sestiere of Venice.
 In a quiet yet central location, this hotel has only a handful of suites, and one apartment, all very comfortable for families.
 Breakfast is served in an ancient inner courtyard, and the rooms have views of the quiet inner canal.
-Corte 1321 recommends the Prontopia app to their guests for an easier and more enjoyable way to arrive, and get around the city in Venice, as the locals do.
+Corte 1321 recommends Prontopia to their guests for an easier and more enjoyable way to arrive, and get around the city in Venice, as the locals do.

 Hotel Iris: Stay at Hotel Iris for a prime location in the historic center, convenient to visit museums, monuments and other sightseeings; an excellent connection with public transports.